-Benjamin W. Graham is an associate at Williams & Connolly and focuses his practice on complex commercial litigation and international arbitration.
+Benjamin W. Graham is an associate at Williams & Connolly and focuses his practice on international arbitration and complex commercial litigation.
+Outside the firm, Ben is also a Visiting Clinical Lecturer at Yale Law School, where he teaches a seminar on Advocacy in International Arbitration.

 Originally from Missouri, Ben earned his bachelor’s degree, summa cum laude, from Washington University in St. Louis.
 He spent a year on an academic fellowship in Berlin, Germany, before attending Yale Law School, where he won the school’s top prize for trial advocacy.